Economic Development · 4 question types

 Developed countries are usually the source of new technologies (R&D investment, patents, world-class research universities).
 Developing countries can adopt technology from elsewhere, but the adoption is rarely as fast or as complete as making it in-house.

 Natural resources can support development (Norway's oil wealth, Australia's mineral exports, Saudi Arabia's hydrocarbons).
 But they do not guarantee it.
-The resource curse describes how some resource-rich countries actually grow slower than resource-poor ones:
+The describes how some resource-rich countries actually grow slower than resource-poor ones:

 Resource-rich countries that diversify, save resource revenues sensibly, and maintain strong institutions (Norway) escape the curse.
 Those that do not (some African oil exporters) stay poor despite the wealth.